-- You must be invoiced and pay for all project materials and services between the grant agreement start date and November 30, 2026. - o Any expenses incurred outside this timeframe are not eligible.
+- You must be invoiced and pay for all project materials and services between the grant agreement start date and May 31, 2027. - o Grants are expected to start on July 1, 2024. - Any expenses incurred outside this timeframe are not eligible.